LucasKonrath/arch-kata-mr-bill/glossary.md

 ## F

+### Failover
+**Definition:** The process of switching to a redundant or standby system upon the failure of the previously active system.
+**Context:** Implemented at multiple levels through database read replicas, multi-AZ deployments, and cross-region disaster recovery procedures.

 ### Feature Flags
 **Definition:** A technique that turns certain functionality on and off during runtime, without deploying new code.
 **Context:** Used to enable gradual feature rollouts, A/B testing, and quick feature disabling in case of issues.